millerms/CranburyChiropractic/_pages/new-patients.md

 ## What to Expect on Your First Visit
 {: .reveal .reveal--up }

-We start by finding your **limiter**—the thing most likely holding back your movement or comfort.
-Then we build a right‑sized plan to match it.
+We’ll start by finding your **limiter**—the thing most likely holding back your movement or comfort—then match care to it.
 {: .reveal .reveal--up }

-1. **Conversation & history** — We listen to your story and goals.
-What matters to you guides the plan.
+1. **Evaluate** — Conversation and history, plus focused movement and balance checks.
-2. **Targeted screen** — Short checks to see where to focus: balance, range of motion, control, or tissue irritability.
+2. **Map the limiter** — Mobility, control, or tissue irritability.
-3. **Exam** — Based on what we find, we’ll use the most relevant tests (see examples below).
-4. **Plain‑language summary** — What we think is going on and why.
+3. **Plan** — Clear options; we’ll decide together on a right‑sized plan.
-5. **First treatment (when appropriate)** — Usually a combination of precise adjustments, soft‑tissue work, and simple exercises.
-Tools like **Class III cold laser** or **shockwave (ESWT)** may be used when they’re a good fit.
+4. **Treat** — Precise adjustments, soft‑tissue work, and simple exercises. **Class III cold laser** or **ESWT shockwave** when helpful.
-6. **Home plan** — Brief “micro‑sets” you can actually fit into your day.
+5. **Home plan** — Brief “micro‑sets” you can fit into your day.
-7. **Next steps** — How often to check in and what progress should look like.
+6. **Track & next steps** — What progress should look like and how often to check in.
 {: .reveal .reveal--up }

 > You are always in control.
 We explain options, match care to your comfort, and adjust as we go.